rnowling/rnowling.github.io/research.md

 This page contains a selected list of publications.
 For a full list, please see my [Google Scholar profile page](https://scholar.google.com/citations?user=a80X8MUAAAAJ&hl=en).

+## Dynamics of Small, Biologically-Important Peptides
+Recently, we've begun working on characterizing the dynamics of small, biologically-important peptides using molecular dynamics simulations.
+Small peptides can be involved in a variety of processes such as signaling (peptide hormones) by binding to receptors, breaking down toxins like pesticides, and disabling biological toxins like neurotoxin proteins.
+Our work takes advantage of MSOE's [Rosie GPU cluster](https://msoe.dev/#/), a relatively unique resource for a small university.

+**Papers:**

+* RJ Nowling.
+Microsecond Molecular Dynamics Simulations of a Alpha-Bungarotoxin Peptide Ligand. *Proceedings of the 2025 IEEE International Conference on Electro/Information Technology* (IEEE EIT 2025).
+2025.

 ## Sequencing for Regulatory Genomics
 In addition to genes, genomes contain regulatory elements that are involved in the mechanical process of gene expression.
 Regulatory elements can be divided into [*trans*](https://en.wikipedia.org/wiki/Trans-regulatory_element)- and [*cis*](https://en.wikipedia.org/wiki/Cis-regulatory_element)-acting categories.
 So-called DNA enrichment assays such as ChIP-Seq, ATAC-Seq, STARR-Seq, and FAIRE-Seq allow us to identify and characterize the activity of *cis*-regulatory elements such as promoters and enhancers.